What is a Florist?

 If you are artistic, love flowers, and want to put a smile on people's faces, you may want to consider a career as a florist!

 A florist arranges flowers and other plant elements into a pleasing design.
 The arrangements are used primarily for celebratory events like weddings, birthdays, and Valentines Day, but are also used for hotels, catered events, homes, funerals, and saying 'I love you'.

 Florists were once almost exclusively owners of small independent shops; however, with internet-based delivery services and all-in-one convenience markets, many are now employed by larger companies.

 What does a Florist do?

 A florist will design and create arrangements of flowers in wreaths, bouquets, vases and centrepiece elements.
-Sometimes florists may design entire rooms or outdoor areas, and fill them with flowers in a pleasing arrangement.
+Sometimes florists may design entire rooms or outdoor areas, and fill them with flowers in various beautiful arrangements.
 This is especially true in the case of extravagant weddings or parties.

 Some florists stick to pre-formatted layouts in order to design their flower arrangements, while others are true artists, or floral designers, who create their own patterns or design original works on commission.
 Typically, floral designers earn more for original creations though the demand is much less due to both the cost of original designs and the availability of a wide variety of pre-existing designs.